timotto/Flampe-Frontend/README.md

 ## Arduino

 The content of the compressed/ directory resulting from a grunt build should become the content of the arduino/FlampeESP8266/data/w/ folder.
 All the files are compressed using gzip.
+The index file should be renamed from index.html.gz to index.htm.gz.

 The Sketch relies on FastLED to draw patterns.
 An optional APDS-9960 sensor connected via I2C allows hand gesture, and light intensity and color detection.